Next deadline May 21st 2022

 The prize goes to a work that is deeply ethnographic and speaks to contemporary social issues with relevance beyond the discipline and beyond the academy.

 Ethnographies and critical works in contemporary theory — single-authored or multi-authored but not edited collections are eligible.
-The book should have been published in 2020 or 2021, and may not have been previously submitted for this prize.
+The author must be an anthropologist who has held a PhD, or equivalent, for at least 10 years.
+This award is opened to scholars working inside or outside the academy who have already published a previous monograph or co-authored book.
+The book should have a publication date of either 2022 or 2023 and may not have been previously submitted for this prize.

 The jury for the prize is chaired by an AES councilor, who selects two or three other scholars as jury members.

-Letters of nomination must come from scholars; self-nominations are not invited.
+Letters of nomination must come from scholars; self-nominations and nominations from publishers are not invited.

 Criteria may include: originality, rigor, and maturity of research; an innovative approach to ethnography; theoretical sophistication and depth; thematic prescience; and an enduring contribution to Anthropology and beyond.